LathaAr/gtfw_process_automation/README.md

 ### Description

-gtfw_process_automation.py, is a python script implemented to automate the process of execution, to analyze log, generate and report status in excel sheet and also send email with report and log attachment.  this can be used to analyze features functioning on different platforms of Gateways with each releases.
+gtfw_process_automation.py, is a python script implemented to automate the process of execution, to analyze log, generate and report status in excel sheet and also send email with report and log attachment.

+This can be used to analyze features functioning on different platforms of Gateways with each releases.

-### Installation
+### Modules Installed

 xlsxwriter  - creating Excel XLSX files